Written Statement of Paul J. Larkin, Jr.

 The Heritage Foundation is a public policy, research, and educational organization recognized as exempt under section 501(c)(3) of the Internal Revenue Code.
 It is privately supported and receives no funds from any government at any level, nor does it perform any government or other contract work.

 The Heritage Foundation is the most broadly supported think tank in the United States.
-During 2016, it had hundreds of thousands of individual, foundation, and corporate supporters representing every state in the U.S. Its 2016 income came from the following sources:
+During 2018, it had hundreds of thousands of individual, foundation, and corporate supporters representing every state in the U.S. Its 2018 operating income came from the following sources:

 The top five corporate givers provided The Heritage Foundation with 1% of its 2018 income.
 The Heritage Foundation’s books are audited annually by the national accounting firm of RSM US, LLP.